ModelEarth/community/resources/censusreporter/README.md

 censusreporter instructions assume you're using virtualenv and virtualenvwrapper https://github.com/censusreporter/censusreporter

-Might Skip on new mac: virtualenv venv (for Python 3) and virtualenv (for Python 2)
+Might skip on new mac: virtualenv venv (for Python 3) and virtualenv (for Python 2)

 Might SKIP THESE if you are using Python3: